BSD-GAN: Branched Generative Adversarial Network for Scale-Disentangled Representation Learning and Image Synthesis: Conclusion, limitation, and future work

 \section{Conclusion, limitation, and future work}

-We have introduced BranchGAN, a novel, progressive training procedure for unconditional GANs which enables multi-scale image manifold learning and manipulation.
+We have introduced BSD-GAN, a novel, progressive training procedure for unconditional GANs which enables multi-scale image representation learning and manipulation.
 The key idea is to not only progressively increase network depth by adding layers, but also increase the network width by creating multiple, progressively activated training branches triggered by different sub-vectors of the network input.
 Each sub-vector corresponds to, and is trained to learn, image representations at a particular scale, leading to a scale-disentangled learning scheme.
-Experimental results on several well-known high-quality image datasets verify the effectiveness of our method in disentangling image manifolds by scales.
-We also demonstrated new and improved applications by GANs via BranchGAN training.
+Experimental results on several well-known high-quality image datasets verify the effectiveness of our method in disentangling image representations by scales.
+We also demonstrated new and improved applications via BSD-GAN.

-BranchGAN is scale-aware, but not feature-aware.
-This is a major limitation to progressive training using images at a selected set of resolutions.
-One reason is that not all image features are well represented in this selected set of training images.
-Another reason is that similar or repeated features in an image may not always be in the same scale, \eg, due to perspective projection.
-While such features are often manipulated as a collection during editing, they are difficult to learn using the current BranchGAN.
-In addition, the scale disentanglement afforded by our current approach is only a partial one, since adding a new training layer, which corresponds to a newly activated sub-vector, can still impact weights learned for the preceding sub-vectors.
+BSD-GAN is scale-aware, but not feature-aware.
+This is a major limitation to progressive training using images at a selected set of resolutions since not all image features are well represented in this selected set of training images.
+Also, similar or repeated features in an image may not always be in the same scale, e.g., due to perspective projection.
+While such features are often manipulated as a collection during editing, they are difficult to learn using our current network.
+In addition, the scale disentanglement provided by BSD-GAN is only partial, since adding a new training layer corresponding to a newly activated sub-vector can still impact weights learned for the preceding sub-vectors.
 As a result, all learned weights may be correlated with image features across multiple scales.
-Overall, while the controllability enabled by BranchGAN training for image manipulation has been improved, it is still inherently limited.
+Overall, while BSD-GAN certainly improves controllability for image manipulation, it still has inherent limitations.